Magnetar Engines in Broad-lined Type Ic Supernovae and a Unified Picture for Magnetar-powered Stripped-envelope Supernovae: Data Collection and Fittings

 { \startlongtable

 }

 As an example, the multi-band lightcurves of SN\,1998bw, with the best-fit results from the $^{56}$Ni-powered model and magnetar-powered model, are shown in Figure \ref{fig:Comparsion}.
 It is clear that the $^{56}$Ni-powered model struggles to fit the multi-band lightcurves of SN\,1998bw, especially near the peaks in each band.
 When an extra magnetar central engine is included, it can reproduce the peak excess in each band, while the $^{56}$Ni decay can explain the late-time declines.
-The magnetar-powered model is also strongly favored by the values of Akaike Information Criterion (AIC).
-With ${\rm AIC}_{\rm Ni}=24690$ for the $^{56}$Ni-powered model and ${\rm AIC}_{\rm mag}=2711$ for the magnetar-powered model, the resulting $\Delta{\rm AIC}={\rm AIC}_{\rm Ni}-{\rm AIC}_{\rm mag}=21979$ indicates that the magnetar-powered model provides a significantly better explanation for the multi-band lightcurves of SN\,1998bw.
+The magnetar-powered model is also strongly favored by the values of Akaike Information Criterion (AIC), {a statistical measure used to compare the relative quality of different models by balacing goodness of fit and model complexity \citep{Akaike1974}.
+The AIC is defined as ${\rm AIC}=2k-2\ln \mathcal{L}$, where $k$ is the number of free parameters of the model, and $\mathcal{L}$ is the maximum likelihood of the model given the observed data.
+A lower AIC value indicates that the model is more favorable in explaining the data. } With ${\rm AIC}_{\rm Ni}=24690$ for the $^{56}$Ni-powered model and ${\rm AIC}_{\rm mag}=2711$ for the magnetar-powered model, the resulting $\Delta{\rm AIC}={\rm AIC}_{\rm Ni}-{\rm AIC}_{\rm mag}=21979$ indicates that the magnetar-powered model provides a significantly better explanation for the multi-band lightcurves of SN\,1998bw.

 We list the fitting results (hereafter, all measurements are quoted with the median and $1\sigma$ credible region), the $^{56}$Ni mass fraction $f_{\rm Ni}=M_{\rm Ni}/M_{\rm ej}$, and the $\Delta {\rm AIC}$ values in Table \ref{tab:Results}.
 Furthermore, the distributions of each parameter for the GRB-SN, Non-GRB-SN, and all SN Ic-BL samples are presented in Table \ref{tab:Results}.
 The best-fit lightcurves for each SN Ic-BL are shown in Figure \ref{fig:Fits} of Appendix \ref{app_sec:Fits}.
 As shown, the multi-band lightucurves of all SNe Ic-BL can be well fitted by the magnetar-powered model during both the rising and declining phases.
 The values of $\Delta{\rm AIC}$ range between $\sim11-2\times10^5$, suggesting that the magnetar-powered model is more strongly favored for explaining the multi-band lightcurves of our collected SN Ic-BL sample compared to the $^{56}$Ni-powered model.